 Once the routes are completed and the Public Engagement Plan is set, reaching out to the public should begin approximately 3 months prior to service rollout.
 The three month timeframe should allow time to reach out to major employers and agencies with a large number of riders, as well as local neighborhoods that will experience the most change, particularly those who will be losing service.
 This will allow enough time for riders to understand changes affecting them, as well as implement the changes before riders have forgotten issues and conversations they had with M Transit representatives about why and how the changes will be occurring.
+2018 will include initial public outreach about changes, increased customer service staff to address questions and assist passengers when the changes are made and for the first few months of new service.

-At this time, the Operations Plan will be at or near completion.
+At this time, the Operations Plan will have been completed.
 Any staffing changes that need to happen to provide the required number of part-time and full-time drivers should begin to be addressed at this time.
-Final details of the Operations Plan will be completed, including which size buses will be on which route.

 With regards to fare technology, transferring throughout the system will have to be tested.

 One of the intentions of the recommended system was to provide more opportunities for connections throughout the system outside of the existing transfer centers.
 This will allow riders to take more direct routes as they travel throughout the City.
 Currently, drivers provide transfer passes only at the four existing transfer locations.
 Moving forward, riders could request transfer passes at any location where more than one bus stops.
 Typically, limits are put on these transfer that place a time limit (45-120 minutes, depending on the system to allow for the existing headways) and are not allowed to be used on board the same route they were issued from.
 This prevents riders from using transfers as a pass on a return trip for free.